 1. DHCW is a thinly-repainted NWIS

 What followed was a rebrand, not a reform.
-DHCW was stood up to replace NWIS, adopting a new name, a new logo, a new statutory footing — and substantially the same leadership team.
+DHCW was stood up to replace NWIS, adopting a new name, a new logo, a new statutory footing — and substantially the same organisation beneath it, including all the existing workforce and leadership, operating the same monopoly delivery model, an antipattern every comparator country had examined and rejected.
 Helen Thomas, who had held senior executive roles in NWIS through its decline, became DHCW’s Chief Executive.
 Rhidian Hurle, drawn from the same cohort, became DHCW’s Medical Director.
-The patronage pipeline that had staffed NWIS was extended into its successor body.

 2. No technical leadership

-What they know is NHS bureaucracy and the hypocrisies that go with it — how to write a strategy paper, sit on a committee, prepare a board report, attend a Senedd hearing.
-They do not know how to deliver.
-So what they produce is performance theatre — new strategies, rebrands, recruitment drives, presentations, pledges, pilot programmes, awards — every artefact of an organisation that is busy, none of the substance of an organisation that delivers.
+What the organisation is fluent in is the machinery of NHS administration — the strategy paper, the committee, the board report, the Senedd appearance — and in the suppression of concerns.
+What it has not been fluent in is delivery.
+So what it produces is performance theatre — new strategies, rebrands, recruitment drives, presentations, pledges, endless meetings, pilot programmes, awards — every artefact of an organisation that is busy, none of the substance of an organisation that delivers.

 Posts were left deliberately unfilled to meet annual financial targets — year after year.
 The Chair warned about it from year two: “you just heap misery on misery every year when you do that.”
+Audit Wales warned against it.
 The pattern continued through years three, four, and five.

 The consequences were predictable and measurable.
 By 2024, the staff survey recorded a 65% burnout rate — a finding stripped from the published minutes.
-In 2024 alone, the organisation lost five senior leaders — four senior technical leaders during my own time inside the building, plus the People & OD Director Sarah Jane, who departed shortly after presenting that survey.
+In 2024 alone, the organisation lost five senior leaders — four senior technical leaders during my own time inside the building, and the director responsible for people and workforce.
 Annual-leave buyback schemes were introduced because remaining staff could not take the leave they were owed.
 Long-term sickness rose 59% across three years, against headcount growth of 30%; the leading cause recorded in the Annual Report was stress and anxiety.
 By July 2025 the burnout figure had risen to 68.9%, with the year-on-year increase itself stripped from the published minutes.
+The cumulative effect was to hollow out the organisation’s technical delivery capability from the top: in my short tenure alone we lost those senior leaders to burnout and disillusionment, and the capability left with them.

-The mechanisms that should have surfaced this failure from inside the organisation were closed one by one.
+The mechanisms that should have surfaced this failure from inside were closed one by one.
 People who raised concerns about technical capability, programme realism, or the integrity of the published record were managed out.
-Pretextual charges were brought.
-Disciplinary processes followed paths the organisation’s own policies did not permit.
-Roles were replaced with downgraded versions on lower bands and with less authority — the position survived, the oversight function did not.

 6. The manufactured narrative

-The pattern was not occasional.
+A counter-narrative fills the silence the diagnosis would otherwise produce.
+DHCW reported 80% staff satisfaction in the same 2024 survey that recorded 65% burnout, later climbing to 68.9% — the headline it carried into a Level 3, and then Level 4, escalation.
 When a stakeholder survey returned only 13% of respondents speaking highly of DHCW, the meeting that received the result was celebratory — pats on the back, congratulations, no acknowledgement that thirteen per cent positive external sentiment is not a finding to celebrate.
-The same style of reporting carried through to the Welsh Government’s formal intervention.

 The sanitisation is not random.
-It systematically removes admissions of failure by executives, structural financial warnings, independent member challenges, and any context that would reveal a pattern of deterioration.
-It produces a curated public record designed to appear functional while concealing systemic governance failure.
+It removes admissions of failure by executives, structural financial warnings, independent member challenges, and any context that would reveal a pattern of deterioration.

-All governance deficit patterns observed at escalation thirty-four months later were already operational at meeting one.
+All governance deficit patterns observed at the escalation, almost four years later, were already operational at the dawn of DHCW.

 Why pro bono